NuVotifier/NuVotifier/usage.md

 for BungeeCord [here](https://github.com/NuVotifier/NuVotifier/blob/master/bungeecord/src/main/resources/bungeeConfig.yml),
 and for Sponge [here](https://github.com/NuVotifier/NuVotifier/blob/master/sponge/src/main/resources/com/vexsoftware/votifier/sponge/spongeConfig.yml).

-## Testing

-There is a free resource for testing your NuVotifier setups at [CraftServers](https://www.craftservers.net/tools/votifier-tester/).
-If you are setting up your network or server and want a server to get test votes on, you are more than welcome to use it.

 ## Basic Setups

 ### Single Server Quickstart

-A single server setup should have `enableExternal` set to `true`, and `forwarding.method` set to `none`.
+A single server setup should  `forwarding.method` set to `none`.
 The IP and port should also be set to appropriate values.
 For server lists, you should use the public key found in `rsa/public.key`.

 ## Advanced Setups